Relationships

 for

-method is used for setting custom endpoints for the next request using the given set of models.
+The for method is used for setting custom endpoints for the next request using the given set of models.
 It is generally used in custom use cases where the api is not designed to return the desired data in the expected endpoint.

 import User from '@Models/User';